 Memory becomes a problem when lapses start to interfere with everyday life.

 If you can’t remember where to turn on the road, that’s not a big deal.
-However, if you forget why you’re driving, where you need to go, or even how to drive, that’s not normal.
+However, if you forget why you’re driving, where you need to go, or even how to drive, those aren’t normal.
 These are signs of something serious that warrants further examination, according to ScienceAlert.

 Mild Cognitive Impairment

-The state between age-related memory loss and more serious memory loss is defined as mild cognitive impairment.
+The stage between age-related memory loss and more serious decline is called mild cognitive impairment.
 The degree of impairment can remain stable, improve, or worsen.

 This condition indicates an increased risk of future neurodegenerative diseases, such as dementia.
-Each year, about 10-15 percent of people with mild cognitive impairment develop .
+Each year, about 10-15 percent of people with mild cognitive impairment develop dementia.

 Those on this transitional threshold may gradually lose the ability to handle everyday tasks.
 The situation can worsen over time.
 The process of memory loss can sometimes be accompanied by difficulties with speech, thinking, and decision-making.
 Such a diagnosis is a reason to consult a specialist.